BREAKING

 defenses will derail any/all friendly, open dialogues that might

-afford you some peace of mind--unless you're extremely
+afford you some peace of mind, unless you're extremely

-The upshot?
-You are right back in that painful yearning
+right back in that painful yearning for the kind of love you

-together.
+guy or gal.
 You're playing with fire.
 Leave it alone.

 In

-relationship with a dysfunctional individual.
-Learn and
+with a dysfunctional individual.
+Learn and grow from this

 IN